-This plan encourages you to take low-calorie breakfast and lunch meals, and then, throughout the week, you only take the vegetable soup.
-Unfortunately, if you are following this diet, you cannot vary the ingredients you use for your meal.
+This plan encourages you to have low-calorie breakfast and lunch meals, and then, throughout the week, you only eat the vegetable soup.
+Unfortunately, if you are following this diet, you can be limited in the ingredients you use for your meal.
 To have healthy vegetable soup, at least, you should have a blend of tomatoes, zucchini, carrots, green beans, celery, and spinach (2).
 For your seasoning, you can add onions and garlic.

-To avoid overtaking sodium in two cups of vegetable soup, you should prepare your chicken or vegetable stock.
-Also, even though it is not dangerous to eat it for seven evenings, it is not bad to consume fresh fruits, meat or beans, whole grains, some healthy fat, and 2 1/2 cups of dairy when having your morning or evening meals.
+To avoid overtaking sodium in two cups of vegetable soup, you should prepare your homemade chicken or vegetable stock.
+Also, even though it is not dangerous to eat it for seven days in a row, it is a good idea to consume fresh fruits, meat or beans, whole grains, some healthy fat, and 2 1/2 cups of dairy when eating your morning or evening meals.